MatthewRudolph/Airy-ApplicationInsights-Owin/README.md

-# Airy-ApplicationInsights-Owin #
+# Dematt.Airy.ApplicationInsights.Owin #

+#### Summary ####
-Use this library when you need Application Insights request and error tracking for **both** ASP.Net MVC and Web API using OWIN running on **IIS**.
+This library enables Application Insights request and error tracking for ASP.Net MVC and Web API using OWIN when running on **IIS**.

+The default Request Tracking HttpModule for Application Insights does not resolve the operation name for attribute based routing correctly it defaults to using part of the Url.
+This library fixes that issue so that requests to attribute based routes send application insights requests with the same name format as those made to convention based routes.

-If you are self hosting Web API using OWIN then the [applicationinsights-owinextensions](https://github.com/marcinbudny/applicationinsights-owinextensions) project may be a better fit as it works for both IIS and self hosted configurations.
+If you are self hosting Web API using OWIN then take a look at the [applicationinsights-owinextensions](https://github.com/marcinbudny/applicationinsights-owinextensions) project, as this project only works when IIS or IISExpress is used for the Owin host.

-#### Features: ####
+#### Features ####
   - Correct Operation Name resolution for attribute based routing in both ASP.NET MVC & WebApi (with and without parameter names.)
   - Tracking of errors in the ASP.Net MVC, Web API and OWIN pipelines.
 Including correlation with tracked requests.